 Although there are options, it is probably easiest to park at a small turnout a few hundred yards north of the normal parking spot for the Illusion Crags

 .
 Head across the desert following occasional trail fragments toward the cliff.
 The route goes generally up the small ridgelets in the area of the main wash.
 As you approach the mouth of the canyon, cross to the right and follow improving trails on the north side of the canyon.
 The route passes under a dark varnished wall on the hillside, detached from the bigger formation.

 From the shoulder at the top of the buttress a long, spacious ledge system angles west beneath another tier of cliffs.
 Walk and scramble along this, crossing a couple of very minor ridges, to a wide slabby gully.
 Go down the gully to the slopes below.
 From this point it is probably easiest to pass right (south) of the small outcrop, then contour east toward the toe of the buttress.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Disappearing Buttress:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Disappearing Buttress: